 It is the intention of this program to help individuals remain living in their homes by providing care services in that environment instead of requiring individuals to move into nursing home residences.
 As mentioned previously, consumers are able to select their own personal care providers, with certain family members being among those who are eligible to be paid caregivers.
-In the past, parents and spouses have not been able to be hired, but the adult children (of aging parents) could become paid caregivers provided they were not also the legal representative of their parent.
-However, a bill has been introduced that will allow any relative to be hired to provide care services, including spouses and legal guardians.
-Unfortunately, at the time of this writing, this bill has not been enacted.
+Parents and spouses are not able to be hired, but the adult children of aging parents could become paid caregivers provided they are not also the legal representative of their parent.

-Income Eligibility – Single senior applicants are subjected to a monthly income limit or $1,041 as of January 2019.
+In 2023, single senior applicants have a monthly income limit of $1,215.
+Married applicants are allowed up to $1,644 a month.
 This amount is equivalent to 100% of the Federal Poverty Level (FPL).

-Countable Asset Eligibility – The effective asset limit for a single person is $10,000 in cash and savings.
-Countable assets do not include one’s home if the value of the home equity is not greater than $858,000.
-Also exempt are personal items, furniture, and two cars.
 Being over the asset limit does not mean automatic disqualification from CDAS.
 Strategies exist to help families meet the asset requirements.
 However, it is extremely important that one does not give away cash or other countable assets in an effort to lower one’s assets to the allowable asset limit.
-Doing so may violate Medicaid’s look back period and can result in an penalty, delaying needed Medicaid benefits.
+Doing so may violate Medicaid’s look back period and can result in a penalty, delaying needed Medicaid benefits.

-Outside the above financial criteria, Maine also offers an alternative pathway to eligibility for “medically needy” persons.
-Medically Needy individuals have unusually high medical expenses, which they cannot afford to pay even though they have income over the limits mentioned above.
+For applicants who have income over the limit, Maine offers an alternative pathway to eligibility for “medically needy” persons.
+Medically Needy individuals have high medical expenses that they cannot afford to pay even though they have income over the limit mentioned above.
 This is a determination made by the state.
 It may be advantageous to consult with a private Medicaid expert prior to pursuing this approach.
 Learn more.

 The exact services provided under the CDAS program are specific to the participating individual and are determined during enrollment in the program.
-Participants are re-assessed periodically to ensure their needs are continuing to be met.
-Participants can qualify for three different tiers of Personal Care Services (PCS) up to a maximum of 28 hours / week.
-PCS can include any or all of the following:
+Participants are reassessed periodically to ensure their needs are continuing to be met.
+Services can include any or all of the following:

-Personal care can be provided to individuals residing at home, in the homes of their loved ones.
+Personal care can be provided to individuals residing at home or in the home of a loved one.